BodenmillerGroup/ImcSegmentationPipeline/README.md

 for pixel classification.
 It is streamlined by using the specially developped imctools python package (https://github.com/BodenmillerGroup/imctools) package as well as custom CellProfiler modules (https://github.com/BodenmillerGroup/ImcPluginsCP).

-In our lab we use this pipeline setup on Ubuntu.
+In our lab we use this pipeline setup on Ubuntu (example setup file for Ubuntu 14.04 can be found in setup_configurations/).
 However it should also be possible to set it up on a Windows or MacOS machine.

 Please read the draft document describing the pipeline in the 'Documents' folder for further information about the pipeline and consider the example configuration jupyter file (configuration_files/201709_imctutorial.ipynb) and Cellprofiler Pipeline examples.